iojohnso/CoderDojo-web-development/Lessons/README.md

 #### 7 - Forms

 Finally we talk about forms and how to get input back from a user of our HTML programs.
 By the end of this lesson we are starting to do some pretty advanced things and have a very well rounded introduction to HTML.

+#### 8 - Styles

+We can use styles to spice up our pages.
+This involves adding a style attribute to the tags we want to spice up.

+#### 9 - Cascading Style Sheets (CSS)

+This is a cleaner way to do styling.
+You'll notice how you can style many elements on a page without having to change each tag.

+#### 10 - Javascript (JS)

+...